Creating your personal website using Quarto

 , and (b) on your remote by refreshing your GitHub repo (in your web browser) – you should see the updated default branch name at the top of your repo.

-Publish your site with GitHub Pages
+Build & publish your site with GitHub Pages

 There are a lots of options to publish your website.
 We’ll use the GitHub Pages option, which allows you to publish a website from any GitHub repository.
 To do so, there are a few configuration steps: